 This article is not offering any new insight into the issues set out above, as most professionals have seen these challenges.
 The insight is that despite our accumulated knowledge and experience, these issues arise again and again.
 Why?
 Because the issue is rarely about the technology itself, it is about the business fully and relentlessly taking ownership of the transformation programme, rather than letting IT do their thing, and the ability of the leadership of the programme and the business to bring their expertise to bear in a constructive and open environment.
 To do that all parties need to trust that the right expertise has been recruited, is operating effectively as a team, and that when difficulties arise, honesty, transparency and collaboration will make the best decisions for the business.
 Transformation is never easy, and is certainly not an individual sport, as it succeeds or falls on the joint commitment to deliver the business outcome.

-If you’d like to find out how Hydrogen Group and I are helping businesses to understand and implement change, please get in touch with me.Posted over 3 years ago
+If you’d like to find out how Hydrogen Group and I are helping businesses to understand and implement change, please get in touch with me.Posted almost 4 years ago